 “You Learn”, Alanis Morissette: A few months after I moved to Sweden, I was on a bus going to my girlfriend’s parents house.
 She had gone back a couple days earlier.
 I spent a lot of that time writing a letter to my parents.
 I remember writing about this song to them in the letter.
 At the time, I didn’t picture one day leaving the country.
 It was hard to express that to my parents who were across an ocean.

 “The One I Love”, David Gray: Once upon a time I heard this song and thought of Deb and I getting old together.
 Flash forward eleven years later.
 Deb and I were at John Carney’s Inaugural Ball.
 We were on the dance floor and there was this older couple dancing together.
 I remember saying “That’s us in twenty years.”
+Time is a tricky beast because that will never happen.

 “All We Ever Knew”, The Head & The Heart: I wonder every day what happens next.
 I just don’t know.
 A million thoughts swirl through my mind.
 A million different paths and roads I could take.
 It is consuming.
 I miss the days when I could just sit back and enjoy life.
 But it is a time of responsibility and courage.
 Of making decisions that seem like the right thing one day and a horrible one the next.
 Why isn’t this enough?
 There are things I cannot control.
 Things where I don’t even factor into the decision-making process.
 That is the hardest part.
 Coming to terms with this and having to accept it.